top of page

 To comply with Making Tax Digital for VAT, businesses have to keep digital records.
 This must be done using what HMRC calls 'compatible software’.
 In other words, it must be able to connect directly to HMRC and send your details to them using digital links.

-Steps to Making Tax Digital compliance
+Making Tax Digital compliance for VAT

 If you’re not already set up, don’t panic.
 Just follow these rules to make sure you’re on the right track.